adarnimrod/ssl-ca/README.rst

     cd ssl-ca
     sudo make install

-The dependencies are openssl, getopt and a POSIX shell.
+The dependencies are openssl and a POSIX shell.

 Usage
 -----